andris9/hoodiecrow/plugins/STORAGE-PLUGIN.md

 * `renameFolder(folder,name,callback)`: change the name of the named folder to `newName`.
 If it fails, pass an error to the `err` argument of the callback.
 * `createMessage(folder,content,callback)`: add a message to the named folder with the content object `content`.
 If it fails, pass an error to the `err` argument of the callback.
 * `listMessages(folder,callback)`: retrieve an array of the IDs of all messages in the named folder, or an empty array for none.
 Pass the array to the callback as the `data` argument.
-* `searchMessages(folder,pattern,callback)`: retrieve an array of the IDs of all messages in the named folder that match the search pattern, or an empty array for none.
-Pass the array to the callback as the `data` argument.
-See below for search details.
 * `getMessages(folder,ids,[options,]callback)`: retrieve actual message objects with their data for the given `ids` from the named folder.
 Pass the resultant `message` objects to the `data` argument of the callback.
 See below for details.
 * `getMessageRange(folder,range,isUid,callback)`: retrieve actual message objects with their data based on a `range` from a given folder.
 The `range` is index, unless `isUid` is `true`, in which case it is UID(s).
 Pass the resultant `message` objects to the `data` argument of the callback.
 See below for details.
 * `delMessage(folder,id,callback)`: delete this message.
 If it deletes or moves to trash is dependent on the implementation.